 If staff are required to search a student's room, which should only take place if a disciplinary offence is suspected, the search will follow the guidelines recommended by the BSA (Boarding Briefing paper 15) and the schools Searching a Student Policy.

-All houses should have copies of this document and all staff should be aware of its contents.
+All houses have copies of this document, including the Searching a Student and / or their Possessions Form and all staff are aware of its contents.